olehyev138/diverst-devv/docs/devops/deployment.md

 ### Precursors - Authentication & Region

-Before running any commands we must set the AWS keys & session tokens to authenticate with the environment account, as well as the region to use.

-To set the keys, in your web browser, authenticate with the special user `iac-user` in the SSO portal.
-Select the appropriate environment account then copy the environment variable export commands to set the AWS keys & tokens.
+Because we authenticate through role assumption with the IAM user `cli-bot`, we need to retrieve the aws key id, secret access key & temporary session token.
+With these 3 values set as environment variables our scripts & iac tools (terraform) will be able to authenticate with the environment account

+First retrieve AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY values for `cli-bot` from password manager & export into terminal.
+These are specifically for the cli-bot & will be reset for the new environment account by our script.

+Run script `./cli-assume-role <role-arn>`, passing it the role arn from the password manager.
+Export the outputted values into the appropriate environment values.

-For the region, ensure that either `AWS_DEFAULT_REGION` is set as an environment variable or in `~/.aws/config` under `default`.
+Lastly, ensure that either `AWS_DEFAULT_REGION` is set as an environment variable in `AWS_DEFAULT_REGION` or defined in `~/.aws/config` under `default`.

+Ensure all of the following commands are run in the same terminal to make use of environment variables, otherwise scripts & iac tools will not be able to authenticate.
+If the terminal is closed or changed, this step must be rerun.

 ### Backend